 - .NET Programming – Software framework for Microsoft Windows platform development.

-- Shell Scripting – Command line frameworks, toolkits, guides and gizmos.
+- Shell Scripting – Command line frameworks, toolkits, guides

 - Ruby Programming by @dreikanter – The de-facto language for writing exploits.